 “Now Miller,” Oliver said.
 He took two or three steps in Miller’s direction, placed a hand on Miller’s shoulder, favoring him with a second gangsterly grin.
 “You’re not a man to go peeping through transoms, are you?
 It’s nothing to you what old Uncle Alfred and his niece, and her husband, also named Alfred, might want with a room in your establishment.
 Our money’s green.
 Let it go, Miller.”

 Miller at this intervention appeared convinced of the trio’s criminality.
-Duty demanded Mulhall—the man with no business here—break up this bandits’ ring.
+Duty, then, demanded Mulhall—the man with no business here—break up this bandits’ ring.
 He must retreat, as the aubergiste had suggested, to the bank’s spacious entryway.

 He departed into the rain and crossed the street.